AisyluFattakhova/tc-assignment-1/README.md

   Set up table lamps, lanterns, or garlands.

 - **Set up a food and drink area**
-  Arrange a table or designated snack zone.
+  Arrange a table or a designated snack zone.

 ---